 This course presents theoretical and practical frameworks for understanding international politics and the policy decisions that shape global outcomes.
-It considers major international trends, such as the rise and fall of great powers, cooperation and conflict between states, and the influence of non-state actors on security, economics, and politics.
-With an emphasis on contemporary world affairs, it also explores the institutions, interests, ideas, and personalities behind international events.
+Students will learn about recurring patterns in world affairs, such as the rise and fall of great powers, cooperation and conflict between states, and the influence of non-state actors on security, economics, and politics.
+With an emphasis on contemporary international politics, the course also explores the institutions, interests, ideas, and personalities behind international events.